MartaCamacho/ILOVEHACK2.0/readme.md

 ## Routes
 - GET /
   - Renders the homepage
-- GET /auth/signup
-  - Redirects to / if user logged in
-  - Renders the signup form
 - POST /auth/signup
   - Redirects to / if user logged in
   - Body: